Office of Energy Efficiency and Renewable Energy, Department of Energy.

 Issued in Washington, DC, on November 4, 2007.

 Assistant Secretary, Energy Efficiency and Renewable Energy.

 Decision and Order

-DOE's regulations contain provisions allowing a person to seek a waiver from the test procedure requirements for covered consumer products, when (1) the petitioner's basic model contains one or more design characteristics that prevent testing according to the prescribed test procedure, or (2) when prescribed test procedures may evaluate the basic model in a manner so unrepresentative of its true energy consumption characteristics as to provide materially inaccurate comparative data.
+In addition, DOE's regulations contain provisions allowing a person to seek a waiver from the test procedure requirements for covered consumer products, when the petitioner's basic model contains one or more design characteristics that prevent testing according to the prescribed test procedures, or when the prescribed test procedures may evaluate the basic model in a manner so unrepresentative of its true energy consumption as to provide materially inaccurate comparative data.
 10 CFR 430.27(a)(1).
 The waiver provisions for commercial equipment are substantively identical to those for covered consumer products and are found at 10 CFR 431.401.
-Petitioners must include in their petition any alternate test procedures known to the petitioner to evaluate the basic model in a manner representative of its energy consumption characteristics.
+Petitioners must include in their petition any alternate test procedures known to evaluate the basic model in a manner representative of its energy consumption.
 10 CFR 430.27(b)(1)(iii); 10 CFR 431.401(b)(1)(iii).

 The Assistant Secretary for Energy Efficiency and Renewable Energy (the Assistant Secretary) may grant a waiver subject to conditions, including adherence to alternate test procedures.
 10 CFR 430.27(l); 10 CFR 431.401(f)(4).
 In general, a waiver terminates on the effective date of a final rule which prescribes amended test procedures appropriate to the model series manufactured by the petitioner, thereby eliminating any need for the continuation of the waiver.
 10 CFR 430.27(m); 10 CFR 430.401(g).

 Assertions and Determinations